fivethirtyeight/d3-pre/README.md

 // Then, when you start drawing SVG, call `prerender.start()`.
-// This modifies some d3 functions to allow it to be
+// This modifies some d3 functions to make it aware
-// aware of SVGs that already exist on the page. prerender.start();
+// of the pre-rendered SVGs.
+prerender.start();

 /*
- * normal d3 code goes here
+ * Existing d3 code goes here
  * d3.select('body')
  *   .append('svg')
  *      .data(data)